 We have significant ongoing capital expenditure requirements.
 However, we experienced a significant decline in such requirements starting in 2003.
 This decline was primarily the result of a substantial reduction in rebuild costs as our network had been largely upgraded and rebuilt in prior years.
-Capital expenditures, excluding acquisitions of cable systems, were \$893 million and \$804 million for the years ended December 31, 2004 and 2003, respectively.
+Capital expenditures, excluding acquisitions of cable systems, were \$893 million, \$804 million and \$2.1 billion for the years ended December 31, 2004, 2003 and 2002, respectively.
 The majority of the capital expenditures in 2004 and 2003 related to our customer premise equipment costs.
+The majority of the capital expenditures in 2002 related to our rebuild and upgrade program and purchases of customer premise equipment.
 See the table below for more details.

 Upgrading our cable systems has enabled us to offer digital television, high-speed data services, VOD, interactive services, additional channels and tiers, and expanded pay-per-view options to a larger customer base.
 Our capital expenditures are funded primarily from cash flows from operating activities, the issuance of debt and borrowings under credit facilities.
-In addition, during the years ended December 31, 2004 and 2003, our liabilities related to capital expenditures decreased \$33 million and \$41 million, respectively.
+In addition, during the years ended December 31, 2004, 2003 and 2002, our liabilities related to capital expenditures decreased \$33 million, \$41 million and \$49 million, respectively.